AkaraChen/get_query/README.md

 2. Automatically handle error and loading state.
 3. Support two type: `Query` and `Mutation`.
 4. Automatically cancel the query when the widget is disposed.
+5. Auto retry when exception(not error) occurs.
+6. Use `QueryClient` to store cache.

 ## TODO

 1. Pagination support?
-2. Use `QueryClient` to store cache?
-3. `InfiniteQueryController` `QueriesController`.
+2. `InfiniteQueryController` `QueriesController`.
-4. Flutter widget support.
+3. Flutter widget support.
-5. InitialData/PlaceholderData support.
+4. `InitialData`/`PlaceholderData` support.